 Terry McGovern: Yeah.
 It is really a very serious issue.
 If you’re a girl

-Kristina Supler: We represent students across the country involved in campus title I proceedings.
-And we’ve had countless cases that in some way, shape or form involve economy that breaks in plan B maybe no condom and plan B plan B is, is in many, many of our cases.
-Do you think that Dobbs is going to impact the availability of plan b?
+Kristina Supler: We represent students across the country involved in campus Title IX proceedings.
+And we’ve had countless cases that in some way, shape or form involve economy that breaks in Plan B maybe no condom and Plan B is, is in many, many of our cases.
+Do you think that Dobbs is going to impact the availability of Plan B?

 Terry McGovern: It should not.
 Many of us feel like Dobbs has opened the door to questioning everything that has to do with contraception, emergency contraception.
 Nothing in the opinion actually would lead to that conclusion, but it has unleashed a kind of unfettered dedication to denying access to anything, having to do with, sexual and reproductive health services and particularly contraception morning after et cetera.